Easter Egg Music

 Easter Egg Music, which is a kid game on www.flash-game.net.
 Easter eggs are specially decorated eggs given to celebrate the Easter holiday or springtime.
 The oldest tradition is to use dyed or painted chicken eggs, but a modern custom is to substitute chocolate eggs, or plastic eggs filled with confectionery such as jellybeans.
 These eggs are often hidden, allegedly by the Easter Bunny, for good children to find on Easter morning.
 Otherwise, they are generally put in a basket filled with real or artificial straw to resemble a bird’s nest.
 The egg is widely used as a symbol of the start of new life, just as new life emerges from an egg when the chick hatches out.
 The egg is seen as symbolic of the grave and life renewed or resurrected by breaking out of it.
 The red supposedly symbolizes the blood of Christ redeeming the world and human redemption through the blood shed in the sacrifice of the crucifixion.
 The egg itself is a symbol of resurrection: while being dormant it contains a new life sealed within it.
 But have you ever heard they singing?
 Can

-If you want to play this game offline and without any browsers after December 2020, then download .swf game file and use any Flash Player that runs .swf files.
+If you want to play this game offline and without any browsers, then download .swf game file and use any Flash Player that runs .swf files.

 Share